-- The Safeguarding Officer informs Human Resources or Contract Manager at the earliest opportunity, provides a report of the incident and the intended action in accordance with 'Managing Allegations' procedure; - If you believe the child, young person or adult is 'at risk' of immediate significant harm, which includes situations which you would reasonably believe requires the emergency services, then you should contact the relevant emergency service and then notify the Safeguarding Officer, Line Manager or Head of Service: - Record all details you are aware of and log your concern, as soon as possible, on the My Concern Database (Safeguarding Database).
-If you are not registered on the Database, please email your concern to safeguarding@swale.gov.uk - The Safeguarding Officer has a consultation with Kent Front Door/Kent Central Referral Unit or makes formal referral - The Safeguarding Officer follows procedures outlined in 'Managing Allegations' procedure and makes contact with the KCC Local Authority Designated Officer (LADO).
-The KCC LADO can support Human Resources or Contract Manager with appropriate decision-making; - Any Member, employee or volunteer can make a referral to the KCC LADO if they believe a case has been inappropriately or ineffectively investigated by SBC (app PIPOT guidance)
+- The Safeguarding Officer informs Human Resources or Contract Manager at the earliest opportunity, provides a report of the incident and the intended action in accordance with 'Managing Allegations' procedure; - If you believe the child, young person or adult is 'at risk' of immediate significant harm, which includes situations which you would reasonably believe requires the emergency services, then you should contact the relevant emergency service and then notify the Safeguarding Officer, Line Manager or Head of Service; - Record all details you are aware of and log your concern, as soon as possible, on the My Concern Database (Safeguarding Database).
+If you are not registered on the Database, please email your concern to safeguarding@swale.gov.uk - The Safeguarding Officer has a consultation with Kent Front Door/Kent Central Referral Unit or makes formal referral - The Safeguarding Officer follows procedures outlined in 'Managing Allegations' procedure and makes contact with the KCC LADO Education Safeguarding Advisory Services (LESAS) formerly known as Local Authority Designated Officer (LADO).
+The KCC LESAS can support Human Resources or Contract Manager with appropriate decision-making. - Any Member, employee or volunteer can make a referral to the KCC LESAS if they believe a case has been inappropriately or ineffectively investigated by SBC (app PIPOT guidance)